 - Adults or elders of the family distribute money or gifts to children in the form of Eidiya.
 They visit friends and neighbours to wish them good-will for the day.

 - Zakat or giving Alms is an obligatory duty for every Muslim who follows it by donating food, clothes and money to the poor and needy as per their affordability.

 - Fairs and events are organized for Eid where people from all age groups meet and enjoy the festivity of this day.

 - People also visit burial grounds to offer prayers to their deceased ancestors and take their blessings.

 Eid al-Fitr is traditionally celebrated for one to three days, depending on the time zone.
 Special cuisines such as Sheer Korma and Sevaiyaan with Dates are prepared and served along with Ras Malai, Kibbeh and other festive dishes.
 Several prayer sessions are held over the course of the festival where people pray and ask for forgiveness, mercy, peace and blessings.

-As explained, Eid al-Fitr is Allah’s reward for believers thanking him for giving them the chance and strength to carry out His commands during the blessed month of Ramadan.
+Eid al-Fitr is Allah’s reward for believers thanking him for giving them the chance and strength to carry out His commands during the blessed month of Ramadan.
 Eid al-Fitr marks the end of this month and it is celebrated for three consecutive days in different countries with different traditions.

 Eid al-Fitr Food

 The special food items that enhance the festivities of Eid al-Fitr are Sheer Kurma, Biryani, Kimami Sevaiyaan, Mutton Korma, Nihari, Haleem, Sheermal, Phirni, Seekh Kebab, Bhuni Raan and Shahi Tukda.